akshaypatel99/rest-countries-api/README.md

 ### Learning & Development

-Practicing and reinforcing my knowledge of HTML, CSS and JS.
+Practicing and reinforcing my knowledge of HTML, CSS, JS, React and TypeScript.

 ## Author